-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 GR 3-8 ALL: 50% EL: 36% Implementation of Standards: Programs and services enable EL to access the CCSS and ELD standards for purposes of gaining academic content knowledge and English language proficiency.
-Maintain programs and services that enable access for 100% of English learners to the CCSS and ELD standards for purposes of gaining academic content knowledge and English language proficiency.
-Maintain programs and services that enable access for 100% of English learners to the CCSS and ELD standards for purposes of gaining academic content knowledge and English language proficiency.
-Maintain programs and services that enable access for 100% of english learners to the CCSS and ELD standards for purposes of gaining academic content knowledge and English Language Proficiency Maintain programs and services that enable access for 100% of English learners to the CCSS and ELD standards for purposes of gaining academic content knowledge and English language proficiency.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Programs and services enable EL to access the CCSS and ELD standards for purposes of gaining academic content knowledge and English language proficiency. enable access for 100% of English learners to the CCSS and ELD standards for purposes of gaining academic content knowledge and English language proficiency. enable access for 100% of English learners to the CCSS and ELD standards for purposes of gaining academic content knowledge and English language proficiency. enable access for 100% of english learners to the CCSS and ELD standards for purposes of gaining academic content knowledge and English Language Proficiency enable access for 100% of English learners to the CCSS and ELD standards for purposes of gaining academic content knowledge and English language proficiency.